diegopacheco/java-pocs/pocs/java-25-kafka-spark-windoning-eo-purchases/README.md

 ## Rationale

-This project demonstrates how to implement a purchase processing system using Kafka Streams with exactly-once semantics (EOS).
+This project demonstrates how to implement a purchase processing system using Spark with exactly-once semantics (EOS).
 It showcases how to handle duplicate purchase events gracefully, ensuring that each purchase is processed exactly once, even in the presence of retries or